 One of the black boxes the diver left behind contained a speaker.
 This speaker broadcast sounds that attracted other fish.
 The sounds were not of classical music or rock and roll though.
 They were the sounds of a healthy reef.
-These sounds attracted reef-dwelling fish and can help the dead reef recover.
-A dead reef, it appears, isn’t permanently dead.
-With the right strategies, it can recover.
+These sounds attracted reef-dwelling fish which help the reef recover.
+The damage done to the reef wasn’t permanent.
+With the right strategies, it could recover.

 Limiting self beliefs also seem to “damage” us

-But while many see this damage as permanent, we know that it isn’t.
-We can change limiting self beliefs so that you live more freely as the person you want to be.
+And while many see this damage as permanent, with the right strategies these beliefs can change.
+When they do, you live more freely as the person you want to be.
 So we’ll be discussing why limiting beliefs about ourselves have the negative effect they do and how to remove them.
-But first we need to define what a limiting self belief actually is.
+But first, we need to define what a limiting self-belief actually is.

-A limiting belief is a belief about yourself that gets in your way.
-“I’m not good enough” “I’m not important.” ” I’m not worthwhile” are examples of this kind of belief.
+These are examples of this kind of belief.
 They lead to behaviors that go against your values and goals.
-You would like to become an author but fear stops you.
-You would like to get in better shape but you don’t see yourself as “that kind of person.”
-You would like to speak up at work more often but something holds you back.
+You might like to become an author but fear stops you.
+You might like to get in better shape but you don’t see yourself as “that kind of person.”
+You might like to speak up at work more often but something holds you back.